gemstation/gemforge-docs/configuration/targets.md

       initArgs: [],
       // OPTIONAL - CREATE3 salt.
 If empty or ommitted a random SALT is used.
       create3Salt: '0x...'
+      // OPTIONAL - Configuration for upgrades
+      upgrades: {
+        // Whether Gemforge should skip the diamondCut() call so that it can be done manually.
+        manualCut: true
+      }
     }
   }
   ...